-There is something bisexuality that doesn’t seem to pervade the consciousness of society.
+There is something about bisexuality that doesn’t seem to pervade the consciousness of society.

 You’d think it would be obvious.
-That bisexuality wouldn’t even be debated as a sexuality or that we wouldn’t still suffer from prejudice from both hetero and LGBTQ communities and bi-erasure from media in 2017.
+That bisexuality wouldn’t even be debated as a sexual orientation or that we wouldn’t still suffer from prejudice from both hetero and LGBTQIA+ communities and bi-erasure from media in 2017.
 As a community, we’re met by resistance from every angle.
 Whether it be characters who are historically bisexual turned straight (or gay) or just the myths that are spread around about who we are and what we do we’re suffering.
 Still.

 Bisexuality is different for everyone.
 Bisexuals are attracted to two or more genders.
 But the two or more genders one person may be attracted too can be different from what the next person is attracted to.
 It’s not an equal split either for everyone else.
 Some people may feel that way but some won’t.